evanspa/pe-rest-utils/README.md

 [![Build Status](https://travis-ci.org/evanspa/pe-rest-utils.svg)](https://travis-ci.org/evanspa/pe-rest-utils)

-A Clojure library for building easy-to-version hypermedia REST services on top of Liberator.
+A Clojure library for building easy-to-version, CRUD-style hypermedia REST services on top of Liberator.  pe-rest-utils assumes a JDBC-based backend for implementing the CRUD operations.

 pe-rest-utils is part of the
 [pe-* Clojure Library Suite](#pe--clojure-library-suite).